pingcap/docs/op-guide/prometheus.md

 # Use prometheus in TiDB

-this page shows you how to deploy prometheus and grafana.
+This page shows you how to deploy Prometheus and Grafana.

-##Preparation
+## Preparation
 Before you start, make sure that:

 + Installed the [Pushgateway](https://github.com/prometheus/pushgateway) and [Prometheus](https://prometheus.io/docs/introduction/install)
-+ Started the TiDB with [metrics-addr](https://github.com/pingcap/docs/blob/master/op-guide/configuration.md#--metrics-addr)
++ Started the TiDB/TiKV/PD with [metrics-addr](https://github.com/pingcap/docs/blob/master/op-guide/configuration.md)

 ## Step 1.
 Configure the Prometheus